AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex5.md

 You can use FTP or SFTP as part of the dedicated destinations for each of these Email Marketing Destinations, or you can use AWS S3 to exchange lists of customers between Adobe Experience Platform and these Email Marketing Destinations.

-In this module, you'll configure such a destination by making use of an AWS S3-bucket.
+In this module, you'll configure such a destination by making use of an AWS S3 bucket.

 Log in to Adobe Experience Platform by going to this URL: [https://platform.adobe.com](https://platform.adobe.com)